Mememolvi/Cart-challenge/readme.md

 4. **AOF Support**: The AOF file allows for persistent storage of cart updates, ensuring data integrity in the event of crashes or power failures.
 Database state can be recreated anytime by replaying the AOF file.
-5. **Reporting Support**: To enable meaningful analytics in the Python utility, a timestamp field was included with each cart update, proving an additional vector to get meaningful insights from shopping cart data.
+5. **Reporting Support**: To enable meaningful analytics in the Python utility, a timestamp field was included with each cart update, providing an additional vector to get meaningful insights from shopping cart data.

 #### Advantages